5 from 18 votes

 Paid links used in this post.
 Read more about my link usage policies.

-• Loaded with flavor.
-It's got that classic bacon, cheddar, and ranch combo that everyone loves!
+Loaded with flavor.
+This casserole has that irresistible bacon, cheddar, and ranch combo that everyone loves.
+It's creamy, cheesy, and packed with savory flavor in every bite.

 (See recipe card at the bottom of this post for exact ingredient measurements.)

-• frozen shredded hash browns - No need to thaw the hash browns before making this casserole - they can be baked when still frozen!
-If needed, you can also shred your own potatoes (about 4 cups worth).
+• frozen shredded hash browns - No need to thaw the hash browns before making this casserole - they can go straight from the freezer into the dish!
+If you'd rather use fresh potatoes, you can shred your own (about 4 cups worth).
+Just peel them first and pat them dry so the casserole doesn't get watery.

-• sour cream - I like using full-fat sour cream for this dish, but light sour cream would cut a little bit of fat if needed.
+• sour cream - I like using full-fat sour cream for the creamiest texture and best flavor, but light sour cream works just fine if you'd like to cut a little fat.

-• bacon - I like using cooked & crumbled bacon for my potatoes.
-If you want to make the recipe even easier, you could use bagged real bacon bits (about 2.5 ounces would work for this recipe.)
+• bacon - I usually use cooked & crumbled bacon for the best flavor.
+If you want to make things even easier, bagged real bacon bits work great too (about 2½ ounces for this recipe).

-• sharp cheddar cheese - I'm a big advocate for shredding your own cheese.
-The pre-shredded stuff just doesn't get melty enough!
+• sharp cheddar cheese - I'm a big fan of shredding your own cheese.
+The pre-shredded stuff has anti-caking ingredients that keep it from melting quite as smoothly.
+Sharp cheddar also adds the most flavor.

-• dry ranch dressing mix - You can either use 1 pack or 3 tablespoons from a big shaker bottle - it's roughly the same amount.
+• dry ranch dressing mix - You can either use one packet of ranch seasoning or about 3 tablespoons from a large shaker bottle - it's roughly the same amount.

 Additions & Substitutions

 • Add some spice.
-Add ½ teaspoon of cayenne pepper to give this dish a kick! 🔥 You could also add an equal amount of crushed red pepper flakes.
+If you like a little heat, add ½ teaspoon of cayenne pepper to the potato mixture to give the casserole a subtle kick. 🔥 You could also stir in ½ teaspoon of crushed red pepper flakes or even a few diced jalapeños for more spice.

 • Substitute the meat.
-Instead of bacon, you can use an equal amount of sausage, pulled rotisserie chicken, or ground beef.
+Instead of bacon, you can use an equal amount of cooked breakfast sausage, ground beef, or pulled rotisserie chicken.
+Cooked diced ham is another great option and makes this casserole especially good for brunch.

 Can I freeze Crack Potatoes?